 This article examines the differences between these types of sites and the rights of park home owners.
 We will also provide commentary on a recent Upper Tribunal (Lands Chamber) (“UT”) case on mixed use sites.

 Mobile homes law gives a number of rights and protections to park home owners who occupy the home as their only or main residence if it is situated on a protected site.
-A protected site is one where there are no restrictions concerning the site licence or planning permission.
+A protected site is a privately owned park where the relevant planning permission or site licence allows the land to be occupied wholly, or in part, for year-round residential use.
 The rights include the home owner being entitled to receive a Written Statement containing the main contractual terms between the site owner and the park home owner.

 Where the planning permission permits only holiday use or restricts occupation for a specified period, for example 11 months of the year – the occupiers will not be protected by Mobile Homes legislation.
 However, the site owner is still required to obtain a site licence by applying to the local authority.**